The Most Common Causes for a Clicking Hard Drive

 The cause of clicking noise can be traced by first understanding the disk read/write head.
 The read/write head hovers over a hard drive’s platters and if those platters get damaged, such as a head crash, the read/write head is unable to perform its tasks.
 The most common causes of clicking noise of a hard drive are:

-- The problem with heads, the magnetic parts on a hard drive, is one of the major reasons for clicking.
+Wear and Tear: The problem with heads, the magnetic parts on a hard drive, is one of the major reasons for clicking.
 Both bad and degraded heads are responsible for creating odd sounds.
 When a new drive starts clicking, usually within first two months of use, it indicates a bad head due to a manufacturers’ defect.
 On the other hand, with continuous use, heads start degrading.
 After two years or more, a hard disk failure is linked to its degraded health due to old age.
 A problem with new bad head leads to sudden hard drive failure, while a degraded head is likely to give warnings.

-- A common cause of unusual clicking sound is related to power supply.
+Power Surge: Another common cause of unusual clicking sound is related to power supply.
 When you have connected multiple devices to a single port, the insufficient power supply leads to creating noise on the hard drive.
 On the other hand, power surges can damage both the PCB (Printed Circuit Board) and the HSA (Head Stack Assembly) while it is in motion.
 To prevent this, invest in a good UPS.

-- Another reason is a problem with the Service Area of a hard drive.
+Service Area Issue: Sometimes, there can also be a problem with the Service Area of a hard drive.
 It is similar to an OS for a computer and any damage to it may produce clicking noise due to bad modules.
 A corrupted Service Area needs both logical and physical data recovery work.

-- If accidentally you have dropped a hard drive when moving it from one location to another, it starts making noise.
+Physical Damage: If accidentally you have dropped a hard drive when moving it from one location to another, it starts making noise.
 The clicking noise, in this case, is due to misaligned HGA (Head Gimbal Assembly) which results in damaging the HSA (Head Stack Assembly).